technogise/dynamo-data-migrations/README.md

    1. Create a sample `config.json` file
    2. Create a `migrations` directory

 3. Edit the `config.json` file with AWS credentials of the AWS account against which you want to execute the up/down commands.
-The `migrationFileExtension` contains the extension as specified during `init` command.
+The `migrationType` field will be empty after initialization.
 You can also provide your own `migrations` directory , incase you do not wish to use the default directory.
 Also provide the `migration type` for the type of migration file that you wish to generate, allowed values are `ts(for TypeScript)`, `cjs(For CommonJS style)` and `mjs(For ESM style)`

     ```javascript
          {